 The volume draws on two decades of research in four communities: Dzodze, Ghana; Adjodogou, Togo; and Perico and Agramonte, Cuba.
 In the ceremonies, oral narratives, and daily lives of individuals at each fieldsite, the authors not only identify shared attributes in religious expression across continents, but also reveal lasting emotional, spiritual, and personal impacts in the communities whose ancestors were ripped from their homeland and enslaved.
 The authors layer historiographic data, interviews, and fieldnotes with artistic modes such as true fiction, memoir, and choreographed narrative, challenging the conventional nature of scholarship with insights gained from sensorial experience.

 Including reflections on the making of an art installation based on this research project, the volume challenges readers to imagine the potential of approaching fieldwork as artists.
 The authors argue that creative methods can convey truths deeper than facts, pointing to new possibilities for collaboration between scientists and artists with relevance to any discipline.

 Jill Flanders Crosby is professor in the Department of Theatre and Dance at the University of Alaska Anchorage.
-JT Torres directs the Center for Teaching and Learning and is assistant teaching professor of English at Quinnipiac University.
+JT Torres directs the Center for Teaching and Learning and is assistant teaching professor of English and interdisciplinary studies at Quinnipiac University.

 There are currently no reviews available